brisvag/stir/README.md

 # Martini Pymol Tools

-This repository is a collection of tools that will make your life easier when using pymol to visualize coarse-grained systems with the Martini force field.
+This repository is a collection of tools that will make your life easier when using pymol to visualize Martini coarse-grained trajectories.

 # Usage